 - WorldDirector active globally distributed cloud or CDN provides total replication and acceleration of content at each node.
 Each node is independent of the CDN logic and can survive multiple failures at any other node.
 No central authority and no central point of failure exist to undermine the possibility of each node to continue providing access to edge content.
-Using its active configuration, any number of WorldDirector nodes can become unavailable (i.e. for maintenance) or unreachable, while content remain available and reachable from each of the servers that are still reachable.
+Using its active configuration, any number of WorldDirector nodes can become unavailable (i.e. for maintenance) or unreachable, while content remains available and reachable from each of the servers that are still reachable.
 Under this configuration nodes (or servers) can be brought down for maintenance, and brought back on-line without any disruption to content delivery.
 WordlDirector implements HyperScale in a transparent manner.
 This involves the ability to seamlessly provisioning and removing any number of nodes to respond to additional user or application demand in term of network, CPU, disk or memory resources on any hybrid cloud implementation based on WordlDirector.

 - WorldDirector passive globally distributed cloud or CDN provides remote (edge) caching and acceleration from one or more origin servers.
 Like the most other cloud or CDN implementations, this configuration can fail to provide access to content if the network connection to the origin(s) servers is interrupted or the origin server(s) are down for maintenance.